thosgood/this-weeks-finds/markdown/151-200/week200.md

 time.

-So now I've also decided to stop moderating the newsgroup sci.physics.research - and stop posting so many articles there.
+So now I've also decided to stop moderating the newsgroup `sci.physics.research` --- and stop posting so many articles there.
 This is painful, because I've learned so much from this newsgroup over the last 10 years, met so many interesting people, and had such fun.
 I thank everyone on the group.
 I'll miss you!
 I'll probably be back whenever I